Toqua Championship Golf Course

 Charles Roffers is the Assistant Golf Professional at Toqua Golf Club.
 He spent 3 years at the Don Veller Seminole Golf Course at Florida State University as and Assistant Golf Professional.
 His role is to assist with golf shop operations, events and employee scheduling.
 Charles also gives lessons.
 Meeting new people is one of his favorite things about his job.
 The light of his life is his 5-year old daughter Charlotte.
 When he’s not spending time with the budding kindergartener, he enjoys disc golf and mountain biking.

-John North- Assistant Golf Course Superintendent
+John North- Head Golf Course Superintendent

 Jon North, Assistant Golf Course Superintendent at Toqua, is originally from East Tennessee.
 He earned his Bachelor’s of Music and a Business Minor from Carson Newman College in 1997.
 He received his Bachelor’s of Science degree in Ornamental Horticulture and Landscape design from The University of Tennessee, Knoxville in 1999.